bobbingwide/wordpress-develop-tests/README.md

 * New build from revision 30427 - WordPress 4.0.?

 ## Changelog
+# 5.0.0
+* Changed: Source files updated to tags/5.0
+* Tested: With PHPUnit 6.5
+* Tested: With WordPress 5.0
+* Tested: With PHP 7.2

 # 4.9.6
 * Changed: Source files updated to tags/4.9.6
 * Changed: Updated readme, noting that in situ PHPUnit tests don't actually work